imran-hassan/test/README.md

 #4.
 Implementation
 ##4.1  Work items

 It has 4 modules.
 The first module involves the changes in configuration files mentioned in section 3.2 above.
-The second module involves the changes in UI files mentioned in contrail-web-controller.
+The second module involves the changes in UI files mentioned in contrail-web-controller repo README.md.
 The backend changes are mentioned below.

 ###4.1.1 Controller
 Following changes are implemented in Controller to define a new origin field.